-Letter documenting election
+Letter documenting election or appointment Provider Contact Information

-Audit Documentation to Retain

-Completed Preceptor Verification

-and Self-Reflection Form

-Provider Contact Information
+Completed Preceptor Verification and Self-Reflection Form Provider Contact Information

 200: Professional Reading

 Reading peer-reviewed, dietetics-related articles from professional journals and professional newsletters can be awarded CPE credit.
 Online journals are acceptable in this category.
 Articles in professional newsletters must be identified as peer reviewed.
 The article must be read within 5 years of the date the article was published.
 Include the journal reference/citation in the activity description.
 A peer-reviewed journal has the following characteristics: